Baby development at 3-4 months: what’s happening

 - isn’t making eye contact with you or doesn’t pay attention to faces

-- crosses his eyes most of time and doesn’t follow moving objects with his eyes
+- crosses their eyes most of time and doesn’t follow moving objects with their eyes

 - isn’t making any sounds or responding to noises.

 - isn’t lifting their head

-- isn’t starting to control her head while sitting
+- isn’t starting to control their head while sitting

 - isn’t reaching and grasping for toys

-- doesn’t notice her hands and keeps her hands in a fist most of the time.
+- doesn’t notice their hands and keeps their hands in a fist most of the time.

-If you notice that your baby is losing skills he once had, you should see a child health professional.
+If you notice that your baby is losing skills they once had, you should see a child health professional.

 It’s also a good idea to see your child and family health nurse or GP if you or your partner experiences the signs of postnatal depression in birthing mothers or postnatal depression in non-birthing parents.
 Signs of postnatal depression include feeling sad and crying for no obvious reason, feeling irritable, having difficulty coping and feeling very anxious.